 A report looking at pupil achievements in English, Welsh, Mathematics and Science, including information by gender and level of achievement for 2019.

-This is the latest release in the series: Academic achievement of pupils aged 4 to 14 in core subjects
+This is not the latest release in the series: Academic achievement of pupils aged 4 to 14 in core subjects

 This report includes for the first time on-entry assessments.
 These assessments are usually undertaken when a child enters reception at age 4.
 Previously this had been published separately.